prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       //unique key for each merchant
       merchant_id: string;

-    }
+      // FIXME: add locations (merchant address, jurisdiction) }

-.. http:put:: /instances/$INSTANCE
+.. http:post:: /instances

   This request will be used to create a new merchant instance in the backend.

-  **Request**
+  **Request:**

-  The request must be a `CreateInstanceRequest`.
+  The request must be a `InstanceConfigurationMessage`.

-  **Response**

-  :status 200 OK:
+  **Response:**

+  :status 204 No content:
     The backend has successfully created the instance.
-The response is a `CreateInstanceResponse`.
+  :status 409 Conflict:
+    This instance already exists, but with other configuration options.
+    Use "PATCH" to update an instance configuration.

-  .. ts:def:: CreateInstanceRequest
+  .. ts:def:: InstanceConfigurationMessage

-    interface CreateInstanceRequest {
+    interface InstanceConfigurationMessage {
       // The URL where the wallet has to send coins.
       // payto://-URL of the merchant's bank account.
 Required.
       // FIXME: need an array, and to distinguish between
       // supported and active (see taler.conf options on accounts!)
       payto: string;

-      // Merchant instance of the response to create
+      // Name of the merchant instance to create (will become $INSTANCE).
-      // This field is optional.
-If it is not specified
-      // then it will automatically be created.
-      // FIXME: I do not understand this argument. -CG instance?: string;
+      instance: string;

       // Merchant name corresponding to this instance.
       name: string;

-    }
+      // FIXME: add locations (merchant address, jurisdiction) }

-  .. ts:def:: CreateInstanceResponse
+.. http:patch:: /instances/$INSTANCE

-    interface CreateInstanceResponse {
-      // Merchant instance of the response that was created
-      // FIXME: I do not understand this value, isn't it implied?
-      instance: string;

-      //unique key for each merchant
-      // FIXME: I do not understand this value.
-      merchant_id: string;
-    }
+  Update the configuration of a merchant instance.

+  **Request**

+  The request must be a `InstanceConfigurationMessage`.

+  **Response:**

+  :status 204 No content:
+    The backend has successfully created the instance.
+  :status 404 Not found:
+    This instance is unknown and thus cannot be reconfigured.

-.. http:get:: /instances/<instance-id>
+.. http:get:: /instances/$INSTANCE

   This is used to query a specific merchant instance.

-  **Request:**

-  :query instance_id: instance id that should be used for the instance

-  **Response**
+  **Response:**

   :status 200 OK:
     The backend has successfully returned the list of instances stored.
 Returns